martijnkoopman/Qt-Ribbon-Widget/README.md

 ![Ribbon widget in a QMainWindow on Linux](docs/image_linux1.png)

-## Prerequisites
-- Qt 5.x downloaded

 ## Usage
-Add the following files to your project:
+1. Add the following files to your project:
 * ribbon.h
 * ribbon.cpp
 * ribbonbuttongroup.h